PabloEnfedaque/CUDA_BPC-PaCo/README.md

 "BPC-PaCo.cu" contains the CUDA code of this research with all the encoding and decoding functions.
 This current version is a proof of concept that takes images of size i\*2 x i\*2 with i > 1024.
 The implementation may not properly work for other image sizes.

+The sample image used is subdivided in codeblocks and has to be unzipped before running the example.

 The sample main can be compiled, executed and profiled using the nvcc compiler as follows:

 	$nvcc -c -O3 -arch=sm_52 -use_fast_math -Xptxas -v -maxrregcount=32 -DCPASS_3=0 source/*.cu